RoverCore/ToastNotification/README.md

 ﻿# ToastNotification - Elegant Notifications For ASP.NET Core Applications

 ToastNotification is a Minimal & Elegant Toast Notification Package for ASP.NET Core Web Applications that can be invoked via C#.
-Compatilble with ASP.NET Core 3.1 and .NET 5.
+Compatible with ASP.NET 6.
+Originally released by Mukesh Murugan as AspNetHero.ToastNotification

 ## Features

 - 📱 Elegant & Responsive
 - 🐣 Global Configuration to Set the Toast Position, Duration.
-- 🎸 Easily integration with ASP.NET Core 3.1 and .NET 5 Applications.
+- 🎸 Easily integration with ASP.NET 6 Applications.
 - 🎃 Support to render custom HTML content within the toasts
 - 🐣 Simple and Customizable.
 Create your own custom toast with your favorite color and icons with ease!
 - 👴🏽 Works with TempData internally.
-- 📱 Currently Supports 2 Popuplar JS Library.
+- 📱 Currently Supports 2 Popular JS Library.
 - 📱 Supports AJAX / XHR out of the box.

 More Features Coming Soon.